Hadi77KSA/T5-Any-Player-EE-Scripts/README.md

 ### Shangri-La
 #### Entering Eclipse
-Requires pushing only as many button as there are players instead of all.
+Requires pushing only as many buttons as there are players instead of all.

 #### Matching Tiles Puzzle
 On solo, requires walking over all tiles on the side where the button for making the tiles appear is to complete the step.